PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Leaflet Draw
-The JavaScript library _Leaflet Draw_ adds interactive drawing features to Leaflet maps.
+The JavaScript library _Leaflet Draw_[@leafletdrawref] adds interactive drawing features to Leaflet maps.
 The library can be used to add a toolbar to Leaflet maps, containing options for drawing different shapes, as well as editing them.\
 The toolbar can also be customized with regards to what features are available [@leafletDrawDocumentation].

 ### React Leaflet Draw
-_React Leaflet Draw_ is a library for using Leaflet Draw features with React Leaflet.
+_React Leaflet Draw_[@reactleafletdrawref] is a library for using Leaflet Draw features with React Leaflet.
 It achieves this by providing an \lstinline!EditControl! component that is used in the Leaflet Map and can then be used to customize the Leaflet Draw toolbar or to overwrite event handlers [@reactLeafletDrawIntro].

 #### Setup